KiCad/kicad-source-mirror/Documentation/development/compiling.md

 The KICAD_SCRIPTING_WXPYTHON option is used to enable building the wxPython interface into Pcbnew including the wxPython console.
 This option is disabled by default.

-## Build with Static Libraries ## {#static_lib_opt}

-The KICAD_BUILD_STATIC option is used to build KiCad with static libraries.
-This option is used for OSX builds only and is disabled by default.

-## Build with Dynamic Libraries ## {#dynamic_lib_opt}

-The KICAD_BUILD_DYNAMIC option is used to build KiCad with dynamic libraries.
-This option is used for OSX only and is disabled by default.

 ## Build with System Boost  ## {#boost_opt}

 The KICAD_SKIP_BOOST option allow you to use the Boost libraries installed on your system to